alanpatrickk/alanpatrickk/README.md

 <br>

-- 💻 Sou empreendedor e trabalho como front-end e designer freela
+- 💻 I'm an entrepreneur and work as a front-end and freelance designer
-- 🚀 Atualmente estudando novas tecnologias, como ReactJS e ReactNative
+- 🚀 Currently studying new technologies such as ReactJS and ReactNative
-- 👯 Em busca de novos desafios e oportunidades na área de dev front-end
+- 👯 Looking for new challenges and opportunities in the front-end dev area
-- 💬 Pergunte-me sobre: WordPress, HTML, CSS, SCSS, jQuery, Photoshop, Illustrator [...]
+- 💬 Ask me about: WordPress, HTML, CSS, SCSS, jQuery, Photoshop, Illustrator [...]
-- ⚡ Curiosidades: tenho uma filha de 3 anos | sou apaixonado por tecnologia | curto jogar um futebolzinho
+- ⚡ Curiosities: I have a 3 year old daughter | am passionate about technology | I like playing soccer

 <br>